Tai-Rocha/tainaweb_en/content/about/main/index.md

   What I'm up to lately...
   Beyond the research, I’m an R programming enthusiast (#rstats)  and also love Github and its features.

-  I like the beach, nature, bird watching (and taking pic of them), good beers (and good wines), good food, books (TAG lover <3), random TECH content and I can't live without music.
+  I like the beach, nature, bird watching (and taking pic of them), good beers (and good wines), good food, books (TAG lover <3), statistic, random TECH content and I can't live without music.

  Fighting against Bolsonaro's Government!</div>
 show_outro: true